varya/varya.github.com/_posts/en/issues/2013-10-31-best-way-to-hide.md

 ```

 This enables you to provide any type of hiding, not necessarily `display: none`,
-and ensures the block turns back into its original visible state when shown again.
+and ensures the block returns to its original visible state when shown again.

-If you would rather prefer not to mess with all those `.addClass()` and `.removeClass()`
+If you prefer not to mess with all those `.addClass()` and `.removeClass()`
 helpers, you can teach your JavaScript to work with modifiers (e.g. [as
 BEM does
 it](https://github.com/varya/bem-js-tutorial/blob/master/02-Modifiers.md)) which